datalad-handbook/book/docs/basics/101-106-nesting.rst

 The cryptic character sequence in this line is the :term:`shasum` we have briefly mentioned before, and it is how DataLad internally identifies files and changes to files.
-Exactly this shasum is what describes the state of the subdataset.
+Exactly this :term:`shasum` is what describes the state of the subdataset.

 Navigate back into ``longnow`` and try to find the highlighted shasum in the subdataset's history: